geekupvn/phalcon-php7/README.md

 # phalcon-php7
-Docker container with Phalcon 2.1 RC, Php 7 and Nginx
+Docker container with Phalcon 2.1 RC, Php 7.1 and Nginxm